Chef Roy Choi and The Street Food Remix

 • Junior Library Guild Selection

-• “Starred” review, School Library Journal
+• “Starred” reviews, School Library Journal and Publishers Weekly

 *Starred Review* “In clipped verse that draws on the rhythms of hip hop the authors follow Choi from the launch of his Kogi food trucks to his efforts to “’feed good food create worthy jobs and bring smiles’ to ‘hungry’ parts of the city.
 Man One’s layered graffiti-style artwork mimics the narrative’s energy and Choi’s commitment to ‘cooking for everyone.’”